udelcodes/udelcodes.github.io/crypto1.md

 #### Word Bank

 ENCODE  |  DECODE  |  SUBSTITUTION  |  CAESAR  |  BACONIAN  |  CYBERCHEF  |  DATA PROTECTION  |  PLAINTEXT  |  CIPHER  |  CRYPTOGRAPHY  |  CYBERSECURITY

-### Daily Camp Outline

-10:00 - 10:15 -- Opening puzzle/question
-10:10 -10:15 -- Intro for the day
-10:15 - 10:55 -- Lesson part 1
-10:55 - 11:00 -- Optional Break - can stay and chit chat, get water, snack, bathroom break
-11:00 - 11:50 -- Lesson part 2
-11:50 - 12:00 -- Summary/discussion of the day’s lessons

-And remeber, all of our material that we cover this week will be available on **THIS** website, so you can come back to it whenever you'd like.

-### Who Are We?

-We are the CyberSecurity Scholars from the University of Delaware.
-This week's lesson was created by Nikki Pilla, Peter Haushalter, and Sophia Smith, along with help from other members of the CyberSecurity Scholars community.

-### What is Cryptography?

-It’s what spies use!
-It’s the breaking and creating of secret codes
-Sort of like passing secrete notes
-In cybersecurity, it's used to keep your data safe and secure

-### Cybersecurity and Cryptography

-Cryptography is a pillar to Cybersecurity.
-Without secret codes there would be no cybersecurity.
-Ciphers are one way, Hashes are another way.
-Without Cryptography there would be no internet as the world runs on secret codes!

-### Jobs

-Working for the NSA
-Working for the Police or other government agencies
-Working for companies to keep their data secure Requires a large amount of mathematical knowledge

 ## Let's Get Cracking...